-1952 saw Potenza’s first official exhibit as he took part in a collective exhibition at the Bevilacqua La Masa Foundation, where he also held his first solo exhibit in 1958.
-As the best student of the Institute, he was invited to exhibit his works at the world renowned Venice Biennale in 1954 and 1956, and thereafter in 1958, 1960, 1966, 1968, 1986, 1995, 2009.
+1952 saw Potenza’s first official exhibit as he took part in a collective exhibition at the Fondazione Bevilacqua La Masa, where he also held his first solo exhibit in 1958.
+As the best student of the Institute, he was invited to exhibit his works at the Venice Biennale in 1952 and 1954, and after that in 1958, 1960, 1966, 1968, 1986, 1995, and 2009.

 From the early sixties, Potenza has also been involved in the advertisement of images for various firms and chain stores.
-In 1968 he founded La Murrina glassworks, drawing objects and elements for lighting and decor.
+In 1968 he founded La Murrina Glassworks, drawing objects and elements for lighting and decor.

 In the early 1970s, Potenza began to work for the interior decoration of the most famous Italian turbine-powered ship.
 The collaborations with the large shipping companies are one of the most important chapters in Gianmaria Potenza’s career, for the vastness and quantity of work commissioned for over three decades.
 Taking advantage of the spatial layout of ships, Potenza creates architectural sculptures that can influence how the environments are used and lived.